garciaalvaro/melonpan-block-container/README.txt

 * Shadow width, color & opacity
 * Padding top, bottom, left, right, responsive paddings

 Developers: The plugin comes with a filter to register your own block based on this one.
-Check the *How can I use the filter to create my own block?* section for more info.
+Check the *How can I use the filter to register my own block?* section for more info.

 == Screenshots ==